The 5 W’s of World Class Customer Service Training

 Respond promptly

-Handle requests through the customers
+Handle requests through the customers’ choice of medium

 Be brief and clear